 Join Our Research Team

-Position Summary – Project Coordinator, Developmental Social Neuroscience (DSN) Lab
+Position Summary – Post Doctoral Research Associate, Developmental Social Neuroscience (DSN) Lab

-We are seeking a project coordinator to work with the Developmental Social Neuroscience (DSN) Lab headed by Dr. Jennifer Pfeifer (http://dsn.uoregon.edu/), on an NIMH-funded prospective longitudinal study of risk for adolescent-emergent mental health problems in girls as they transition through puberty.
+We are seeking a postdoctoral research associate to work with the Developmental Social Neuroscience (DSN) Lab headed by Dr. Jennifer Pfeifer (http://dsn.uoregon.edu/), on an NIMH-funded prospective longitudinal study of risk for adolescent-emergent mental health problems in girls as they transition through puberty.
 In a community sample of 170 girls (initial age 10-13 years), the project will assess: i) levels of adrenal and gonadal hormones associated with pubertal development, as well as anthropometric data and secondary sex characteristics; ii) brain structure, anatomical connectivity (diffusion tensor imaging), and resting-state functional connectivity; iii) brain functioning and behavior related to social process (self-evaluation, mentalizing, and affiliation); and iv) mental health symptoms (particularly of depression, anxiety, and deliberate self-harm).
-These measures will be collected three times over five years (every 18 months).
+These measures will be collected three times, with 18 months between each assessment.
+The first wave of data collection has been completed and the second wave is currently underway.
 The rich multilevel dataset will be analyzed using advanced statistical modeling techniques to describe the cross-sectional and longitudinal relationships between developmental patterns in each of these domains.
-The project coordinator will also interact extensively with Dr. Nick Allen, Co-I on the study and director of the Affective Development and Psychopathology Team (ADAPT).
-You can learn more about the project at: http://dsn.uoregon.edu/tag/.
-We are seeking a highly motivated individual to help with this study and contribute to day-to-day operations of the lab.
-Candidates should be independent workers who are quick to learn new skills and have excellent organizational skills.
+The postdoctoral research associate will also interact extensively with Dr. Nick Allen, Co-I on the study and director of the Affective Development and Psychopathology Team (ADAPT).
 Given the scope of the project, a combination of the following qualities, skills, and interests are highly desirable.

-- Bachelor’s or master’s degree in Psychology, Neuroscience, or a related discipline.
+- PhD in Psychology, Neuroscience, or a related discipline.

-- Excellent organizational, interpersonal, and communicative skills, including the ability to function effectively as a team member and team leader.
+- Excellent organizational, interpersonal, and communication skills, including the ability to function effectively as a team member and team leader.

 - Experience working in a team environment, requiring participatory decision-making and cooperative interactions among employees.

-- Strong computer, statistical, and technical skills and/or a willingness to learn (e.g., Matlab, Python, R, SPM, FSL, AFNI, or similar platforms).
+- Strong computer, statistical, and technical skills (Matlab, Python, R, SPM, FSL, AFNI, or similar platforms).

-- Some experience in collecting and analyzing data relevant to pubertal development, which may include collecting biological samples for hormonal assays.
+- Experience in collecting and analyzing data relevant to pubertal development.

-- Interest in social cognition, self development, motivation, depression, and/or anxiety.
+- Topical expertise in social cognition, self, motivation, depression, and/or anxiety.

 - Interest in community outreach (primarily at schools).

-The ideal start date is between July 5, 2017 and August 1, 2017, but this is flexible for the right candidate.
+The target start date (flexible) is between August 1, 2018 and January 1, 2019.
 Review of applications will begin immediately and continue until the position is filled.